 Date of Birth

 - Please include your (Legal) First & Last Name with Phone Number, so that we are able to contact you and confirm the Check Out.
+Your name, email and phone number should match the Skyward information.

-You are welcome to come to the school in person with your Driver’s License and check your child out in the Attendance Office.
-For appointments, we ask that you come as early as possible because it does take a moment to get your child.
+You are welcome to come to school in person with your Driver’s License and check your child out in the Attendance Office.
+For appointments, we ask that you come as early as possible because it does take a moment to get your student.
 Please come to school for all check-outs no later than 2:15pm.